PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Further Implementation Details

-To allow 90-degree rotation of some views (top and bottom), we disallow rotation within the bin packing algorithm and rotate the rectangles outside, using a binary string to indicate the state of being rotated.
+We prohibit 90$^\circ$ rotation of rectangles except for the top and bottom views, thereby preserving the visual legibility of packed images.
+To allow 90$^\circ$ rotation of top and bottom views, we disallow rotation within the bin packing algorithm and rotate the rectangles outside, using a binary string to indicate the state of being rotated.